 Chair of the Inquiry: The Right Honourable Lord Justice Haddon-Cave

 The Rt Hon.
-Sir Charles Haddon-Cave studied law at Pembroke College, Cambridge (1974-77).
+Lord Justice (Sir Charles) Haddon-Cave studied law at Pembroke College, Cambridge (1974-77).
 He was called to the Bar of England & Wales at Gray’s Inn in 1978 and to the Bar of Hong Kong in 1980.
 He was appointed Queen’s Counsel in 1999 and a Bencher at Gray’s Inn in 2004.
 He served as a Recorder of the Crown Court from 1997 to 2007.

 He was appointed by Secretary of State for Defence in 2007 to conduct the Inquiry into the loss of the military aircraft RAF Nimrod aircraft XV230 in Afghanistan (2007-2009).